TheAngryByrd/generate-load-scripts-casing-repro/README.md

 packages/tests/Foq/Lib/net45/Foq.dll
 ```

-`Lib` is capitalized on the file system but paket is looking for 'lib`
+`Lib` is capitalized on the file system but paket is looking for `lib`